AdamKorp/Wazuh-Mikrotik-Integration/README.md

 `sudo apt update`

-Step 2: Configure Wazuh Dashboard & Secure Access
-1. Reset the Default Password
+• Reset the Default Password

+Download password tool by running a command `curl -so wazuh-passwords-tool.sh https://packages.wazuh.com/4.11/wazuh-passwords-tool.sh`

 Run the Wazuh password tool to set a secure password for the admin user:

 `sudo bash /usr/share/wazuh-indexer/plugins/opensearch-security/tools/wazuh-passwords-tool.sh -u admin -p <YOUR_PASSWORD>`

 ⚠️ If you put a space before a command, it prevents that command from being saved in the shell's history.
 This is good security practice so that your plaintext password won't be visible in the history ⚠️

-2. Restart Dependent Services
+• Restart Dependent Services

 Apply the changes by restarting Filebeat and the Wazuh Dashboard:

 `sudo systemctl restart filebeat.service`

 `sudo systemctl restart wazuh-dashboard.service`

-3. Access the Wazuh Dashboard
+• Access the Wazuh Dashboard

-Find your VM’s IP address:

-Open a browser and navigate to: https://<YOUR_VM_IP>
+Find your VM’s IP address then open a browser and navigate to: https://<YOUR_VM_IP>

 Log in with: Username: admin and Password: <YOUR__UPDATED_PASSWORD>

-If you see "Wazuh dashboard server is not ready yet":

-Wait 1–2 minutes for services to initialize.
+If you see "Wazuh dashboard server is not ready yet" wait 1–2 minutes for services to initialise.

 Check status with:
 `sudo systemctl status wazuh-dashboard`

-4. (Recommended) Create a Proxmox Snapshot
+• (Recommended) Create a Proxmox Snapshot

 Before proceeding further, snapshot your VM in Proxmox: